ltpitt/python-jupyter-language-translation/README.md

 ```

 # Check Point
-This is your first checkpoint.
-If you ever decide to come back to this notebook or have to restart the notebook, you can start from here.
+This is our first checkpoint.
+If we ever decide to come back to this notebook or have to restart the notebook, we can start from here.
 The preprocessed data has been saved to disk.

 ```python